Real-Eyes-Realise/Real-Eyes-Realise.github.io/docs/future.md

 # The future of our product

-With the advancement of technology within the decades and centuries, the future looks bright for different inventions on the rise.
+With the advancement of technology within the next few decades and centuries, the future looks bright for different inventions on the rise.

 - Implement good quality materials - sustainability, environmentally friendly.
 - Work with health/safety to ensure it meets the standards.
 Perhaps an expert in that particular field, depending on inspections.
-- Gather consumer feedback on their thoughts, ideas, and get an overall consensus on what the population would prefer and/or need.
+- Gather consumer feedback on their thoughts, ideas, and get an overall consensus on what the population would prefer, more needed/less needed.
+Based on measurements?
+Stats?
-- Marketing must be taken into consideration with edibles as it's something new and not common.
+- Marketing must be taken into consideration with edibles as it’s something new and not common.
 - Partner with well established brands to spread the word and attention.
-- Can be displayed on other things like soda juices, food labeling, packaging etc.
+- Can be displayed on other things like soda, juices, food labeling, packaging etc.

+## Environmental Impact

+- As we are actively looking for ways on promoting ethical recycling options, we need to educate ourselves and advertise the importance of eliminating pollution with our efforts on recycling plastic waste.
+Using less plastic on the water bottles is another way of encouraging sustainability in the environment.
+- Reusable water bottles reduce pollution significantly as it is not single use, and improves the environmental impact.
+Reusable water bottles can be cleaned, washed, and used multiple times, reducing the need for extra materials.
+The water bottles are made with well durable and reliable materials that can be recycled many times. - reduce carbon footprint.
+Should be checked before we can be sure it is recyclable.
+- Biodegradable water bottles advocate on plant-based, natural materials that can break down safely and slowly that wouldn't take much time to decompose.
+Natural materials like seaweed, bamboo, and glucose are used in the production of these bottles.
+The environmental impact can contribute to low toxins, low carbon footprint, and a cleaner & healthier environment.
+- rPET bottles (more advanced traditional plastic?)
+Lower greenhouse gas emissions.
+- Edible water bottles?
+Consumable?
+- Made with sodium alginate/calcium lactate.
+Can add different colours and flavour?
+(Not sure about flavour?) chloride?
+- Substances
+    - Sodium alginate (which makes it homeless)
+    - Calcium chloride.

+### Myths
+- Expensive
+- Not safe to consume
+- Not great taste
+- They are replaceable to actual plastic/reusable water bottles.

+They are not perfect substitutes for plastic bottles.
+Have limitations in terms of size, dimensions and durability.

 <div class="chat-box">
   <div class="chat-box-header">